cloudmesh-community/book/chapters/mapreduce/amazon-emr-2.md

 ## Teardown

-Once completing the steps in the tutorial, it is recommended that you cleanup what you've created in order to avoid high costs of usage.
+Once completing the steps in the section, it is recommended that you cleanup what you've created in order to avoid high costs of usage.
 The S3 bucket you created along with the EMR cluster itself will need to be removed.
 Start with the termination of the cluster by going to main EMR